Augmenting Density Matrix Renormalization Group with Matchgates and Clifford circuits

 {\em Method--} To synergistically leverage the distinct representational capabilities of Matrix Product States, Matchgate, and Clifford circuits, we introduce the new MCA-MPS ansatz.
 Its structure, depicted in Fig. \ref{MCAMPS}, is defined as:

 where $|\text{MPS}\rangle$ represents a standard MPS efficiently capturing low entanglement state, $G$ denotes Matchgate circuits, and $C$ are Clifford circuits.
+Here, the Matchgate and Clifford circuits act as disentanglers applied to the original $|\text{MPS}\rangle$, resulting in the final ansatz $|\text{MCA-MPS}\rangle$.
 Matchgate circuits $G$ implement $SO(2N)$ transformations within the Majorana fermion representation \cite{doi:10.1098/rspa.2008.0189} ($\gamma_i \rightarrow O_{i,j} \gamma_j$ with matrix $O \in SO(2N)$ and $\gamma_i$ are Majorana operators).
 This component enables the efficient representation of Gaussian states.
 The subsequent Clifford circuits $C$ further enhances the ansatz by applying Pauli-basis transformations.

 The MCA-MPS ansatz is variationally optimized using a modified Density Matrix Renormalization Group algorithm through a sequential procedure.
 First, the Matrix Product State component is initialized and refined via a standard DMRG optimization to yield a suitable initial state.
-Subsequently, the Matchgate circuits G are introduced and optimized to reduce entanglement entropy and further minimize the ground-state energy (see Ref. \cite{foot11} for details).
+Subsequently, the Matchgate circuits G are introduced and optimized to reduce entanglement entropy and further minimize the ground-state energy (see Ref. \cite{li2025entanglementminimizedorbitalsenablefaster} for details).
+Physically, this optimization of Matchgates is equivalent to an adaptive single-particle basis rotation.
 Following this, the Clifford circuits $C$ is applied and optimized to achieve additional energy and entanglement reduction (see Ref. \cite{PhysRevLett.133.190402} for details).
-These optimization steps are integrated within the DMRG framework; for instance, Clifford circuit optimization can be performed after the eigen-state is obtained for the effective Hamiltonian in DMRG and before the truncation is performed with a singular value decomposition \cite{PhysRevLett.133.190402}.
+These optimization steps are integrated within the DMRG framework.
+Both the Matchgates and Clifford circuit optimization can be performed after the eigen-state is obtained for the effective Hamiltonian in DMRG and before the truncation is performed with a singular value decomposition \cite{PhysRevLett.133.190402}.
 The optimization of Clifford circuits is conducted in the Pauli basis.
 Matchgate circuit optimization can proceed in either the Pauli or fermionic basis.
 If the fermionic basis is employed for the Matchgate optimization, a Jordan-Wigner transformation is utilized to map fermionic operators to spin operators prior to the optimization of Clifford circuits.